-- All pupils take a GCSE in English and Mathematics - Pupils select: - Either English Literature or Media Studies - at least one Science course - and 5 other courses. - Pupils are encouraged to select at least one of the modern languages. - It is preferable that at least one course is selected from the Arts/Environment & Society areas of learning. - Pupils choosing Double Award Science must select Double Award as one of their 4 other choices. - Some GCSE courses are offered at Higher or Foundation Tier.
-The majority of pupils will study Higher Tier but Foundation Tier is available if appropriate.
+- All pupils take a GCSE in English and Mathematics - Pupils select: - Either English Literature or Media Studies - at least one Science course - and 5 other courses. - Pupils are encouraged to select at least one of the modern languages. - It is preferable that at least one course is selected from the Arts/Environment & Society areas of learning. - Pupils choosing Double Award Science must select Double Award as one of their 5 other choices. - Some GCSE courses are offered at Higher or Foundation Tier.
+The majority of pupils will study Higher Tier, but Foundation Tier is available if appropriate.
 Parents will be consulted before a final decision is made to enter a pupil for Foundation Tier or an alternative qualification.
 It is not possible to continue study of a subject to 'A' level if it has been taken at GCSE Foundation level. - As far as the Key Stage 4 programme is concerned, occasionally, restrictions in choices and/or courses may occur, given time-tabling constraints and/or viability of classes.
-Every effort is made, however, to accommodate pupils' initial choices within the framework presented. - In the event of a course being over-subscribed, selection criteria will be applied. - While care has been taken to ensure that the information contained in this publication was accurate at the time of going to press, changes may ensue as a result of external influences.
+Every effort is made, however, to accommodate pupils' initial choices within the framework presented.
+For this reason, and those outlined below, pupils are requested to make an additional 'Reserve Subject' choice. - In the event of a course being over-subscribed, selection criteria will be applied. - While care has been taken to ensure that the information contained in this publication was accurate at the time of going to press, changes may ensue as a result of external influences.